 Medicaid also covers substance abuse treatment, but each state designs its own benefit structure.
 Colorado’s Medicaid plan is called Health First Colorado.5 The plan offers comprehensive coverage of substance use treatment with no limits and no co-pays.

 Health First eligibility is determined by household income level.
 In Colorado, the eligibility threshold is 133% of the federal poverty level.
 Individuals who are pregnant or have a disability are also eligible for the program.

 Does Private Insurance Cover Addiction Treatment?

-Addiction treatment is a covered service under the Affordable Care Act.
-All private insurance plans must offer coverage of rehab services.
-The amount of coverage varies by plan.
-Some may offer comprehensive coverage where your out-of-pocket costs will be minimal.
-Other plans are more limited.
-Talk to your insurance company to learn more about your coverage options.
-Some details to discuss include:
+Addiction treatment is a covered service under the Affordable Care Act, which means all private insurance plans must offer coverage of rehab services.
+Since the amount of coverage varies by plan, talk to your insurance company to learn more about your unique coverage details.

 - Your deductible amount